-24. It shall be an implied term in every contract of apprenticeship that the provisions of the Master and Apprentice Act, 1908, shall not apply thereto.
+21. It shall be an implied term in every contract of apprenticeship that the provisions of the Master and Apprentice Act, 1908, shall not

-25. The powers conferred on the Court by paragraphs (b) to (l) inclusive of section 5 (4) of the said Act are hereby delegated by the Court to the said committee in so far as those powers relate to the said industry in that part of the Northern Industrial District lying within a radius of ten miles from the Chief Post-office in the City of Auckland, but reserving nevertheless power to the Court at any time and from time to time to withdraw all or any of such powers.
+The powers conferred on the Court by paragraphs (b) to (l) inclusive of section 5 (4) of the said Act are hereby delegated by the Court to the said committee in so far as those powers relate to the said industry and locality, but reserving, nevertheless, power to the Court at any time and from time to time to withdraw all or any of such powers.

-26. This order shall operate and take effect as from the 20th day of July, 1925.
+23. This order shall operate and take effect as from the 31st day of

+August, 1925.